martinkearn/Content/Blogs/Telling the time with ASP.Net Tag Helpers.md

 ---
 title: Telling the time with ASP.Net Tag Helpers
 author: Martin Kearn
 description: ASP.Net core has many new features but one of the ones which I'm particularly excited about is the introduction of Tag Helpers.
-This is simply because it makes my life easier as a developer and makes my code prettier to look at.
+This is simply because it makes my life easier as a developer and makes my code prettier to look at
 image: https://dummyimage.com/800x600/000/fff&text=placeholder
 thumbnail: https://dummyimage.com/200x200/000/fff&text=placeholder
 type: article